Best Blockchain Indexers in 2026

 This guide reflects production criteria for blockchain indexing, smart contract indexing, and real-time Web3 data, including freshness, reorg handling, and high-throughput performance.

-This guide compares the best blockchain indexers in 2025, including Ormi, The Graph, Goldsky, Envio, Covalent, and Ponder.
-We evaluate them using real-world criteria that matter beyond benchmarks: latency, throughput, data freshness, chain support, and operational reliability.
+This guide compares the best blockchain indexers in 2026, including Ormi, The Graph, Goldsky, Covalent, Envio, and Ponder.
+We look at them through the lens that matters most for engineering teams: data freshness, query performance, reorg handling, scalability, chain support, and operational reliability.

 So, what is a blockchain indexer?